openmfp/portal-ui-lib/docs/readme-nodes-configuration.md

       ```
       Unlike the static example, here **dynamicFetchId** and **contextKey** are defined, so additional nodes will be fetched from the extension manager for this entity type.

-      For example, a route `/projects/123ProjectId/sample/123someId` will result in a request to extension manager with the following data:
+      For example, a route `/projects/123ProjectId/sample/123someId` will result in a request with the following data:

         - Entity Type: `sample` - dynamicFetchId
         - Entity Id: `123sampleId` - this value is retrieved from the node **context** object, specified by the `contextKey` property.